Outreach Calling Inc: Regulatory bodies

-Operation False Charity, which "includes local and national enforcement actions and outreach initiatives" to police "those who claim to be raising money for cops, firefighters and veterans but aren’t being honest...calling them at lawless "badge charities."
+Operation False Charity, which "includes local and national enforcement actions and outreach initiatives" to police "those who claim to be raising money for cops, firefighters and veterans but aren't being honest...calling them at lawless "badge charities."
 Washington "state officials joined the Federal Trade Commission, state enforcement agencies and AARP Washington in announcing a nationwide crackdown on fraudulent charitable solicitors claiming to help police, firefighters and veterans."

-In the November 12, 1998 "Operation Missed Giving" the FTC worked with the National Association of Attorneys General (NAAG), the National Association of State Charity Officials (NASCO), and the American Association of Retired Persons (AARP) with assistance from the National Sheriff’s Association, the BBB Wise Giving Alliance, and the Philanthropic Advisory Service of the Better Business Bureau.
-At that time it was soliciting for such nonprofit clients as the American Deputy Sheriffs’ Association (ADSA), Foundation for Disabled Firefighters (FDF), National Association of Veteran Police Officers (NAVPO), Regular American Veterans (RAV), Handicapped Children's’ Services of America (HCSA), and Adolescent Aids Foundation (AAF).
+In the November 12, 1998 "Operation Missed Giving" the FTC worked with the National Association of Attorneys General (NAAG), the National Association of State Charity Officials (NASCO), and the American Association of Retired Persons (AARP) with assistance from the National Sheriffs' Association, the BBB Wise Giving Alliance, and the Philanthropic Advisory Service of the Better Business Bureau.
+At that time it was soliciting for such nonprofit clients as the American Deputy Sheriffs' Association (ADSA), Foundation for Disabled Firefighters (FDF), National Association of Veteran Police Officers (NAVPO), Regular American Veterans (RAV), Handicapped Children's' Services of America (HCSA), and Adolescent Aids Foundation (AAF).
 The FTC did not "allege any wrongdoing on the part of these NACS'.

 A Federal Trade Commission (FTC)/NASCO conference was held in March 21, 2017, targeting charity fraud, ranging from badge-related fraud 1997 in the "Operation Missed Giving" sweep to telemarketing.
 These agencies "routinely bring action against for profit fundraisers, as well as action against for profit fundraisers violating do not call provisions of the Telemarketing Sales Rule."